Tried iOS 16 and watch OS 9 public beta

 Neuen Watch Faces in WatchOS 9

 There are small changes in many places, such as the new animation for notifications, which now comes in from above, similar to iOS, instead of filling the entire screen.
 The revised sleep tracking function is clear.
-I can’t say anything about the accuracy of the sleep phase detection.
+I can’t say anything regarding the accuracy of the sleep phase detection.

 Conclusion